Archives Directory for the History of Collecting in America

 Call Number: Misc Mss

-extent15 items (15 leaves).
+extent15 items (15 leaves)

 formatsCorrespondence

-accessContact repository for restrictions and policies.
+accessContact the repository for access and restrictions.

-record sourcehttp://www.franklin.library.upenn.edu
+record linkhttps://findingaids.library.upenn.edu/records/UPENN_RBML_PUSP.MISCMSS

 acquisition informationLetter to Maria Carey gift of Seymour Adelman, 1964.
 Letter concerning Lincoln’s death purchased from The 19th Century Shop in Baltimore, Md., 6 December 1989.